gabrielematteaz/Matteaz/README.md

-# Matteaz
+# matteaz
-A collection of headers that I use when I write C/C++ code
+A collection of headers that I use when I write C++ code